-Even when traveling, I try to move as much as I can.
+Even when traveling (pre-COVID times), I try to move as much as I can.
 Walking is easy on some trips.
-On many trips to Europe, my daughters and I intentionally do not take taxis or buses.
-We walk around all day from place to place and easily get in 10 miles a day.
+On many trips to Europe in the past, my daughters and I intentionally did not take taxis or buses.
+We would walk around all day from place to place and easily get in 10 miles a day.
 On one trip to Napa Valley with a friend, I walked 20 miles in one day.
 We walked from town to town and didn't even feel it, because the scenery was so beautiful!

-On my last trip to Orlando and Cabo, we walked a lot at the theme parks and took one-hour yoga classes in Cabo.
+On my last trip to Orlando and Cabo a couple years ago, we walked a lot at the theme parks and took one-hour yoga classes in Cabo.
 Being away on vacation has never meant total 'couch potato time' for me.
 I relax, but still get in my daily dose of physical exercise.

-So when home, my exercise is scheduled on my calendar.
-I choose early morning workouts because I'm a morning person.
+When home, my exercise is scheduled on my calendar.
+I choose morning workouts because I'm a morning person.
 Once I get my eight hours of sleep and complete my one-hour exercise class, I'm ready to face the day.
-In the past, pre-COVID, I have often changed the routines I do: gym, Pilates, spinning, Barre, HIIT workouts.
+In the past, pre-COVID, I have often changed the routines I do: regular gym, Pilates, spinning, Barre, HIIT workouts.
 It's less boring and more fun to sometimes change it up.